Wondering what to eat when you visit Argentina? Here are the most typical Argentinian food dishes that you must try.

 Like every country, Argentina has its specialty cakes, or tortas as they’re called.

-My favourite is torta de ricota, a sweet cheesecake-y cake made with ricotta that’s quite light.
+My favourite is torta de ricota, a sweet cheesecake-type cake made with ricotta that’s quite light.

 Chocotorta is a chocolate and dulce de leche layered cake made with cookies – an Argentine classic.